jmasselink/jmasselink.github.io/about.md

 >In my spare time, I volunteer for [**Tusubira**](http://www.tusubira.org), a nonprofit organization which supports education and women's empowerment in eastern Uganda.
 My role is Treasurer and fundraising.

+>I also support LUCHA-RDC, a Congolese pro-democracy and peacemaking network, in deploying Ushahidi to monitor election-related abuses.

 >Outside of work, I like to travel, cat-sit, watch birds, read, exercise, and watch sports.

-Lately, I've enjoyed working on OpenStreetMap and contributing my geographic knowledge to the OSM platform - a free, editable, and usable map of the world.
+>Lately, I've enjoyed working on OpenStreetMap and contributing my geographic knowledge to the OSM platform - a free, editable, and usable map of the world.

   ->  my username on OpenStreetMap:  [mbela](http://www.openstreetmap.org/user/mbela)